kentaroi/eleventy-sass/README.md

 Basically, `options` you pass as the second argument for `addPlugin()` is used for options for `eleventyConfig.addExtension()`, which [eleventy-sass](https://github.com/kentaroi/eleventy-sass) calls internally.
 The full options list is [provided in the official Docs](https://www.11ty.dev/docs/languages/custom/#full-options-list).

-However, there are two exceptions.
+However, there are three exceptions.

 ### `defaultEleventyEnv` key
-One is `defaultEleventyEnv` key.
+The first exception is `defaultEleventyEnv` key.
 [As described later](#default-options), [eleventy-sass](https://github.com/kentaroi/eleventy-sass) changes behavior based on the environment/shell variable `ELEVENTY_ENV` and if `ELEVENTY_ENV` is not supplied, it considers the environment `production`.
 If you want to change this default behavior, you can set the default environment to the value for `defaultEleventyEnv` key.

 ### `sass` key
-The other exception is `sass` key.
+The second exception is `sass` key.
 The value for `sass` key is used for options for `sass.compileString()`, [a dart-sass API function](https://sass-lang.com/documentation/js-api/modules#compileString), which also [eleventy-sass](https://github.com/kentaroi/eleventy-sass) calls internally.
 For details, please read [the Sass documentation](https://sass-lang.com/documentation/js-api/modules#StringOptions).

 #### `loadPaths` and `includes` keys
 `loadPaths` is a key for the value for `sass` key in the option, and is actually a key for the options for `sass.compileString()`, [a dart-sass API function](https://sass-lang.com/documentation/js-api/modules#compileString). `loadPaths` value should be of type Array.
 The default `loadPaths` value is an array which contains only [includes directory](https://www.11ty.dev/docs/config/#directory-for-includes) of your Eleventy project.